 “We are unsure about what to do with our personal guarantee, can you help?”

-What is a Director’s Guarantee?
+What is a Director’s Personal Guarantee?

 Many business loans, finance arrangements or leases require the company director to add his/her personal guarantee, backed by their own assets.
-Since the limited company structure is designed to keep the director’s personal finances completely seperate from those of the business, these clauses are extremely significant, and should not be undertaken lightly.
+Since the limited company structure is designed to keep the director’s personal finances completely separate from those of the business, these clauses are extremely significant, and should not be undertaken lightly.
 Signing a director’s guarantee is known as ‘piercing the corporate veil.’

 Keep in mind that most personal guarantees are written so that the company does not have to liquidate to be ‘called in’, but may only be in arrears, or may have had a CCJ against the company and even simply not followed terms & conditions.
 Whatever the reason you must act quickly so seek specialist personal guarantee advice sooner rather than later if your company is insolvent or in financial difficulty.